 A futon pad could be used to adjust the comfort of the mattress, but that’s not needed if the bed is already comfortable enough.
-These are some considerations to consider if you are wondering whether it’s a worthwhile investment or not.
+These are some considerations to take into account if you are wondering whether it’s a worthwhile investment or not.

-Different people will have different responses.
+Different people will have different responses to a fold out couch.
 The thing that you want to place a lot of attention on is the purpose.
 If you intend to use the futon as your go-to sleeping bed because you don’t have enough room, then you should consider investing a proper amount of money in a quality mattress.

 Budget futon options usually pose a compromise on some of the points mentioned above, which may not be what you want if you are sleeping on this mattress every night.